ConnorBurgess/VendorManager/README.md

 * Ensure .Net v5.0 Core is installed: [download here](https://dotnet.microsoft.com/download/dotnet/5.0)
 * Ensure dotnet script is installed: [instructions here](https://github.com/filipw/dotnet-script)
-* Clone Repo from GitHub (Link: https://github.com/ConnorBurgess/PierresBakery.git)
+* Clone Repo from GitHub (Link: https://github.com/ConnorBurgess/VendorManager.git)
-* Navigate to ./Bakery inside of the cloned repo and type $"dotnet restore" (no bling / quotes) in terminal
+* Navigate to ./VendorManager inside of the cloned repo and type $"dotnet restore" (no bling / quotes) in terminal
 * Type $"dotnet run" (no bling / quotes) in terminal to run program
+* Navigate to ./VendorManager.Tests and type $"dotnet test" (no bling / quotes) in terminal to run tests

 # Setup Tailwind
-*

-## Setup - Tests
+* Type $"npm install" (no bling / quotes) in terminal in order to install dependencies
+* Run $"npx tailwind build ./wwwroot/css/site.css -o ./wwwroot/css/output.css" (no bling / quotes) in order to run build CSS.

 * * *